 This graph illustrates the Trendpilot methodology based on hypothetical movements in a benchmark index and its 200 business day simple moving average.
 This does not demonstrate historical data and is not an indication of how any Index or Trendpilot methodology will perform in the future.
 If the conditions mentioned in the graph are not satisfied, the trend of the benchmark index will be the same as the trend of the benchmark index on the immediately preceding business day.
 (1) Any trend change will become effective at the market open on the second business day after the indicator for the change is triggered.

 T-Bill (Treasury Bill) Characteristics:

+This is a new Fund and therefore has limited performance to report.
 Performance quoted represents past performance and does not guarantee future results.
 Investment return and principal value will fluctuate, so shares may be worth more or less when redeemed or sold.
 Current performance may be lower or higher than the performance quoted.
 Visit www.paceretfs.com for the most recent month-end performance.
 Index returns are for illustrative purposes only.
 Index performance does not reflect any management fees, transaction costs or expenses.
 You cannot invest directly in an index.
-The 3-Month T-Bill rate as of 9/29/17 is 1.0405%.

 Top 10 Holdings (%)

 Weighted average market cap is the sum of each company's weight multiplied by its market cap.

 Dividend yield is calculated using the gross dividend of a security (i.e., before any applicable withholding tax).
 Special cash dividends, unless they are paid for three consecutive years, and capital repayments are excluded from the dividend yield calculation.

 Price to earning ratio (P/E ratio) is a fundamental measure used to determine if an investment is valued appropriately.
 Each holding’s P/E is the latest closing price divided by the latest fiscal year’s earnings per share.
 Negative P/E ratios are excluded from this calculation.